graph-part/graph-part/README.md

 - **How should I pick `chunks` ?**
 `chunks` should be picked so that all `threads` are utilized.
 Each chunk is aligned to each other chunk, so `threads` <= `chunks`*`chunks` results in full utilization.

-- **I want to test multiple thresholds - How can I do this efficiently ?**
+- **I want to test multiple thresholds and partitioning parameters - How can I do this efficiently ?**

-When constructing the graph, we only retain distances that are smaller than the selected `threshold`, as only those form relevant edges for partitioning the data.
-All other distances are discarded as they are computed.
-To test multiple thresholds, the most efficient way is to first try the highest threshold to be considered (when working with sequence identities, this means the lowest sequence identity) and activate checkpointing of the graph by specifiying `--save-checkpoint-path`.
-In the next run, use `--load-checkpoint-path` to start from your saved graph and avoid recomputing the edges.
+When constructing the graph, we only retain identities that are larger than the selected `threshold`, as only those form relevant edges for partitioning the data.
+All other similarities are discarded as they are computed.
+To test multiple thresholds, the most efficient way is to first try the lowest threshold to be considered and save the edge list by specifying `--save-checkpoint-path EDGELIST.csv`.
+In the next run, use `graph-part precomputed -ef EDGELIST.csv` to start directly from the previous alignment result.